 - No overlap: this is a common occurrence when team members are distributed around the world, usually in an off-shore model

 - Several hours of overlap: this is a geographically distributed team but with at least some work hour overlap

 The key to working with any distributed team is communication.
 Even if only one person is remote, the team needs to operate as if everyone is remote.
 Technology can help with this situation.
 Using a tool like Slack, IRC, or FlowDock for primary communications makes sure that everyone is involved.
 It’s critical to not have local meetings that the remote team members can’t attend.
 Even a “water cooler conversation” should be communicated to the entire team.
 When everyone is proactive about engaging each other, the team has an opportunity to “gel”.

 Another tip is to open each meeting with a “getting to know you” question.
-Ask people to share something about themselves with the other team members.
-“Two Truths and a Lie” is a good example of this kind of activity.
+Ask people to share something about themselves with the other team members. “” is a good example of this kind of activity.
 It doesn’t take too long (I’d timebox to 10 minutes at most) and it helps the team members know a little more about each other.
 Encourage the team to have further conversations online via Slack, IRC, FlowDock, or whatever you’re using for collaboration.

 Using video is critical for any remote meeting.
 Zoom and Skype are the leaders for this.
 You will get resistance to having cameras turned on.
 Do what you can to overcome that resistance.
 Being able to see each other makes meetings far more productive.